bradbase/xlcalculator/README.md

 - [] Fix all functions in the function_library so that they work.
 - [] Set up a travis continuous integration service
 - [] Improve testing
+- [] Refactor model and evaluator to use pass-by-object-reference for cells, ranges, defined names and formulas
+- [] Refactor to ensure the function library only ever gets a non-koala datatype (eg; should only ever get types from pandas, numpy or Python built-in)
 - [] BUGS:
   - Somewhere between the archive and the tokens we can loose parameters from a function (probs in managing the stack / RPN stuff).
     - =CONCAT("SPAM", " ", A1:B2, "SPAM", " ") gets interpreted as =CONCAT(A1:B2, "SPAM", " ")